NBISweden/workshop-genome_annotation/labs/augustus_training.md

 # Introduction

 From the maker run evidence based, we can train our ab-initio predictors and then use them for the second run of annotation.
-You will need a set of genomic sequences with gene structures (sequence coordinates of starts and ends of exons and genes) and the most important part is selected the right set of genes.
+You will need a set of genomic sequences with gene structures (sequence coordinates of starts and ends of exons and genes) and the most important part is to select the right set of genes.
 In many cases, or as a first step towards modeling complete genes, it is sufficient to have only the coding parts of the gene structure (CDS).
 We will only train augustus today as it is one the best ab-initio predictor and one of the hardest to train.
 Maker also support SNAP (Works good, easy to train, not as good as others ab-initio especially on longer intron genomes), GeneMark (Self training, no hints, buggy, not good for fragmented genomes or long introns), FGENESH (Works great, costs money even for training) and now EVM.